drlech/wordpress-styleguide/README.md

 # WordPress styleguide

-Plugin automatically generates a styleguide for the active theme.
+Plugin that automatically generates a styleguide for the active theme.

 There are some requirements - theme must be made of components placed in their own folder, and each component must have a file doc documenting variables used by that file.